 Deciding we wanted a family

-Six years ago my husband and I began a journey we never wanted to be on.
+At 26, my husband and I began a journey we never wanted to be on.
 A journey that would forever alter our entire lives.
 For three years we hoped and prayed for the one thing we struggled to achieve.
 Our faith and our marriage were tested, but we also grew in ways we never could have if it weren’t for walking this path.
-Six years ago we decided we wanted to start a family.
+We decided we wanted to start a family.

 It began in March of 2013.
 We lived in a tiny little 2 bedroom apartment and we didn’t have much money, but we knew we could give a child what we did have, love.
 And lots of it!
 I was a student at University and my husband was working two jobs to pay the bills.
 Looking back, I’m glad that God chose not to bless us with a child at that point in our lives because, while love is important, it really doesn’t provide all the things you need to successfully raise a child.